akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 ## Step 3.

-Assign the custom domain to your heroku app:
+Assign the custom domain to your Heroku app:

 ```
 $ heroku domains:add -a my-heroku-app my-heroku-app.akoskm.com